 Jeduthun was also chosen to minister in prophetic worship under King David.
 Here we see that he too was a seer.

-10 So the service was prepared, and the priests stood in their places, and the Levites in their divisions, according to the king’s command.
-11 And they slaughtered the Passover offerings; and the priests sprinkled the blood with their hands, while the Levites skinned the animals.
-12 Then they removed the burnt offerings that they might give them to the divisions of the fathers’ houses of the lay people, to offer to the Lord, as it is written in the Book of Moses.
-And so they did with the cattle.
-13 Also they roasted the Passover offerings with fire according to the ordinance; but the other holy offerings they boiled in pots, in caldrons, and in pans, and divided them quickly among all the lay people.
-14 Then afterward they prepared portions for themselves and for the priests, because the priests, the sons of Aaron, were busy in offering burnt offerings and fat until night; therefore the Levites prepared portions for themselves and for the priests, the sons of Aaron.
-15 And the singers, the sons of Asaph, were in their places, according to the command of David, Asaph, Heman, and Jeduthun the king’s seer.
+Then afterward they prepared portions for themselves and for the priests, because the priests, the sons of Aaron, were busy in offering burnt offerings and fat until night; therefore the Levites prepared portions for themselves and for the priests, the sons of Aaron.
+And the singers, the sons of Asaph, were in their places, according to the command of David, Asaph, Heman, and Jeduthun the king’s seer.

-Isn’t it astounding how David purposefully placed prophetic people in charge of worship in the temple?
+Isn’t it astounding how David purposefully placed prophetic seers in charge of worship in the temple?
+Here is another verse which talks about prophetic musical ministry.